 I’m often asked for advice by people who are in the process of choosing a camera.
 Which is the best camera?
 Should I get one with interchangeable lenses?
 Is it worth buying a point and shoot?

-My response to their questions are a few questions of my own.
+My response to their questions is a few questions of my own.
 I prefer not to give advice on which is better.
-Canon, Sony, Nikon or any other brand.
-Rather, I’ll inquire about how you intend to use a camera.
-What you’ll do with the photos you take.
+Canon, Sony, Nikon, or any other brand.
+Rather, I’ll inquire about how you intend to use a camera and what you’ll do with the photos you take.
 And even how big your hands are.
-Do you want to take video also?
+Do you want to take a video also?

-There are too many new models and styles of camera.
+There are too many new models and styles of cameras.
 Ranging from point and shoots to full-frame DSLRs and beyond.
-I cannot possibly answer your question of ‘What camera should I buy in 2020?’ with a specific model.
-But I can help you narrow down your search for which camera is best for photography for you.
+I cannot possibly answer your question of ‘What camera you should buy?’ with a specific model.
+But I can help you narrow down your search for which camera is best for

 Digital cameras come in many styles and levels of quality.
 Buying a high-quality camera or a point and shoot is an important decision for most people.
-You want to buy a camera that will suit your needs well and make sure it has good image quality.
-But knowing whether to buy a mirrorless camera, a DSLR or point and shoot is a complex matter.
+You want to buy a camera that will suit your needs well and ensure good image quality.
+But knowing whether to buy a mirrorless camera, a DSLR, or point and shoot is a complex matter.